Silicon-E/TurboFunction/README.md

 - A preprocessor directive

 Whitespace and comments are transcluded into the output.
 Some directives define **symbols**.
-Symbols are names containing *uppercase letters, underscores, and numbers*.
+Symbols are names containing *letters, underscores, and numbers*.
+Symbols can generate code by way of **embeds**.
-Commands are transcluded into the output, with any occurrences of symbol names replaced with those symbols' **values**.
-Where multiple symbols occur, the shortest symbol is replaced first.
+Commands contain **code**.
+Code is transcluded into the output, with any embeds replaced with the text those embeds evaluate to.
+Top-level embeds in a command must evaluate to text.

+### Embeds

+All embeds begin with a `%(` and end with a closing `)`.
+Either bound can be escaped with a leading `\`.
+Embeds evaluate to some value.
+Each embed is either an **insertion** or an **invocation**.
+Insertions have the form:
+`%( symbol )`.
+Invocations have the form: `%( symbol : arg , arg , ... )`. `symbol` is code that must evaluate to a defined symbol. `arg` is code that may evaluate to any value.
+Code within embeds may contain other embeds.

 ### Code Blocks